Were You Retaliated Against as a Whistleblower? Contact Us Today

 What are the Most Common Anti-Retaliation Claims?

 These vary greatly, depending on the specific actions you are reporting.
 In most cases, employees will seek protection from retaliation under such laws as the False Claims Act, Dodd-Frank, the First Amendment of the U.S. Constitution, and other state and federal laws.
-Since you will need only the best legal help in these matters, turn to an experienced whistleblower retaliation lawyer Los Angeles residents trust at Mann Elias to ensure your legal rights are always protected.

 How Can I Prove I Was Retaliated Against?